martinring/thesis/src/3-Self-Verification.md

 # Fundamentals of [Self-Verification]{.nobr} {#chap:selfie}

-> *This chapter is based on the original work "Better Late Than Never: Verification of Embedded Systems After Deployment" [@Selfie2]*

 In this chapter, we proposes a simple design and verification methodology which conducts verification after deployment.
 To this end, we start with the observation that contemporary systems are designed to operate in a variety of